influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### time (data type)

+-->

 ### time series data

 Sequence of data points typically consisting of successive measurements made from the same source over a time interval.
 Time series data shows how data evolves over time.
 On a time series data graph, one of the axes is always time.
 Time series data may be regular or irregular.
 Regular time series data changes in constant intervals.
 Irregular time series data changes at non-constant intervals.
-When aggregating time series

 ### timestamp

 The date and time associated with a point.
-Time in InfluxDB is UTC.
+Time in InfluxDB is in UTC.

 To specify time when writing data, see [Elements of line protocol](https://v2.docs.influxdata.com/v2.0/reference/line-protocol/#elements-of-line-protocol).
 To specify time when querying data, see [Query InfluxDB with Flux](https://v2.docs.influxdata.com/v2.0/query-data/get-started/query-influxdb/#2-specify-a-time-range).